What is so special about Dana Point and dolphins?

 Whales and dolphins are related!

 Dolphin belongs to the group of marine mammals that includes whales, dolphins and porpoises.
 Together, they are called cetaceans (cet– AY– shuns).
 The bottlenose dolphin, for example, is a small, toothed whale that belongs to the Delphinidae family.
 There are at least 31 species in this family.
 Among the other toothed whales of the Delphinidae family are pilot whales, common dolphins, spotted dolphins, and orcas, also known as killer whales.
 Killer whales are the largest dolphin!
 So, what other kinds of dolphins are there?
 Read on!

 All images in the following slideshows were taken during our whale watching safaris.

 Delphinus capensis / Delphinus delphis

 A terrible name for a beautiful animal!
-There are two species of common dolphins off our coast.
-Long-beaked common dolphin and short-beaked common dolphin.
+There are two species of common dolphins to watch off our coast.
+The long-beaked common dolphin and short-beaked common dolphin.
 Though similar in many respects, they differ slightly in size, coloration, and features.

 The average common dolphin is about 6 to 9 feet long, but what they lack in size, they make up for in numbers.
 We have over 400,000 common dolphins off the coast of Southern California.
 A typical pod will number around 200 and we often see herds that number over 1,000.
 The largest pod in our area, according to scientific estimates, numbered no less than 10,000 dolphins!

-Common dolphin eat small schooling fish like sardines, mackeral, and anchovies, as well as squid.
+Common dolphin eat small schooling fish like sardines, mackerel, and anchovies, as well as squid.
 They average about 300 pounds and both species have elaborate color patterns that range from yellow/tan to gray to black.